quattor/quattor.github.com/_aquilon/00-install.md

     yum install sqlite
     ```

-* PostgresQL: this is a real database service, recommended for a production installation.
+* PostgreSQL: this is a real database service, recommended for a production installation.
 It offers many advanced
 administration features, including continuous backup.
 It requires an additional step to configure the server,
 documented below.
 The required packages are: